 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid after receiving Bexxar?

-Bexxar can pass into body fluids (including urine, feces, vomit, semen, vaginal fluid).
-Avoid allowing your body fluids to come into contact with your hands or other surfaces.
+Bexxar can pass into body fluids (including urine, feces, or vomit).
+For at least 48 hours after you receive a dose, avoid allowing your body fluids to come into contact with your hands or other surfaces.
 Avoid handling any of your body fluids without wearing latex rubber gloves.
 If another person is handling your fluids, they should wear gloves, eye protection, and a mask to cover the nose and mouth.

 When cleaning any spills of bodily fluid, use only disposable cleaning cloths that can be flushed down a toilet.
 Ask your doctor or health department how to dispose of any bodily fluid spills that cannot be flushed down a toilet.

 To protect others from exposure to the radioactive matter in your body, try to stay at least 6 feet away from other people, especially children or pregnant women.
 Follow these steps for several days after your Bexxar treatment ends: